 At Old Park School we work together in partnership with families and our parents and carers are equally valued as part of our school community.
 We recognise that children’s learning is improved when we work in partnership with their parents or carers, and their wider family.
 We therefore believe in close cooperation with all families, and in regular consultation between home and school.

-Deputy Headteacher (Pastoral and Well-Being)
+Assistant Headteacher (Pastoral and Well-Being)

 Mrs Leanne Powis-Hedley